StarSheriff2/private-events/README.md

 # About

 We created an Events Web-App based on the functionality of Eventbrite site.
-For this, we had to work with Active Record associations, validations, and session cookies for user authentication.
+For this, we had to work with Active Record associations, model validations, advanced queries, and session cookies for user authentication.

 What you can do on the app:
 - Create users and login with your user
+- View all events: past and upcoming
-- Access to the information of each event
+- Access to the information of each event: description, date, location and attendees
-- Create a registration for an event while you are logged in
+- Register for an event while you are logged in
 - Create events as a registered user

 In this project we: